 How far off is Enghouse Systems Limited (TSE:ENGH) from its intrinsic value?
-Using the most recent financial data, we'll take a look at whether the stock is fairly priced by taking the expected future cash flows and discounting them to today's value.
-This is done using the Discounted Cash Flow (DCF) model.
-It may sound complicated, but actually it is quite simple!
+Using the most recent financial data, we'll take a look at whether the stock is fairly priced by taking the forecast future cash flows of the company and discounting them back to today's value.
+Our analysis will employ the Discounted Cash Flow (DCF) model.
+Don't get put off by the jargon, the math behind it is actually quite straightforward.

 10-year free cash flow (FCF) forecast